-During the fiscal year ended December 31, 2023, the Company was a party to written employment, consulting or management agreements with the following Named Executive Officers and directors of the Company:
+During the fiscal year ended December 31, 2024, the Company was a party to written employment, consulting or management agreements with the following Named Executive Officers and directors of the Company:

 James Anderson is the CEO and Chairman of the Company and was appointed to such office on March 19, 2019.
 The Company was a party to a formal consulting agreement with a private company controlled by James Anderson (the "Anderson Consulting Agreement") to provide, on an independent contractor basis, corporate and management services to the Company, at an annual base fee of \$250,000 (\$20,833 per month) to be reviewed annually.
 Starting January 1, 2023, Mr. Anderson became an employee of the Company and the Anderson Consulting Agreement was replaced with an employment agreement with the Company (the "Anderson Agreement") that provides for an annual salary of \$300,000 (\$25,000 per month).
-See the summary compensation table under the heading "Director and Named Executive Officer compensation, excluding compensation securities" above for details of the executive compensation paid directly or indirectly to Mr. Anderson during the fiscal years ended December 31, 2023 and 2022.
+See the summary compensation table under the heading "Director and Named Executive Officer compensation, excluding compensation securities" above for details of the executive compensation paid directly or indirectly to Mr. Anderson during the fiscal years ended December 31, 2024 and 2023.

-Ramon Davila is the President of the Company and was appointed to such office on March 15, 2022.
-The Company is a party to an employment agreement with Mr. Davila (the "Davila Agreement") to act as the Company's President on a full time basis at a current annual salary of CAD\$250,000 (\$20,833 per month) to be reviewed annually.
+Ramon Davila is the former President of the Company and was appointed to such office on March 15, 2022.
+The Company was a party to an employment agreement with Mr. Davila (the "Davila Agreement") to act as the Company's President on a full time basis at an annual salary of CAD\$250,000 (\$20,833 per month).
 Mr. Davila's most recent salary increase occurred on April 1, 2023.
-See the summary compensation table under the heading "Director and Named Executive Officer compensation, excluding compensation securities" above for details of the executive compensation paid to Mr. Davila during the fiscal years ended December 31, 2023 and 2022.
+See the summary compensation table under the heading "Director and Named Executive Officer compensation, excluding compensation securities" above for details of the executive compensation paid to Mr. Davila during the fiscal years ended December 31, 2024 and 2023.
+Mr. Davila resigned as President of the Company July 4, 2024

-Lisa Dea is the CFO of the Company and was appointed to such office on April 1, 2021 and her last day in such position was December 31, 2023.
-The Company was a party to an employment agreement with Lisa Dea (the "Dea Agreement") to act as the Company's CFO on a full time basis at an annual salary of \$260,000 (\$21,666 per month) to be reviewed annually.
-Ms. Dea's most recent salary increase occurred on April 1, 2023.
-Ms. Dea was replaced by Mr. Danny Lee as CFO effective January 1, 2024.
-See the summary compensation table under the heading "Director and Named Executive Officer compensation, excluding compensation securities" above for details of the executive compensation paid to Ms. Dea during the fiscal years ended December 31, 2023 and 2022.
+Mr. Danny Lee is the CFO of the Company and was appointed to such office on January 1, 2024.
+The Company is a party to an employment agreement with Danny Lee (the "Lee Agreement") to act as the Company's CFO on a full time basis at an annual salary of \$230,000 (\$19,167 per month) to be reviewed annually.
+See the summary compensation table under the heading "Director and Named Executive Officer compensation, excluding compensation securities" above for details of the executive compensation paid to Mr. Lee during the fiscal years ended December 31, 2024 and 2023.

-Hernan Dorado Smith is the Chief Strategy Officer of the Company and was appointed to such office on April 25, 2023.
+Hernan Dorado Smith is the former Chief Strategy Officer of the Company and was appointed to such office on April 25, 2023.
 Previously, Mr. Smith acted as Chief Operating Officer of the Company from May 12, 2021 to April 25, 2023.
-The Company is a party to an employment agreement with Mr. Smith (the "Smith Agreement") whereby Mr. Smith works for the Company on a full time basis at an annual salary of \$240,000 (\$20,000 per month) to be reviewed annually.
+The Company was a party to an employment agreement with Mr. Smith (the "Smith Agreement") whereby Mr. Smith worked for the Company on a full time basis at an annual salary of \$240,000 (\$20,000 per month) to be reviewed annually.
 Mr. Smith's most recent salary increase occurred on April 1, 2023.
-See the summary compensation table under the heading "Director and Named Executive Officer compensation, excluding compensation securities" above for details of the executive compensation paid to Mr. Smith during the fiscal years ended December 31, 2023 and 2022.
+See the summary compensation table under the heading "Director and Named Executive Officer compensation, excluding compensation securities" above for details of the executive compensation paid to Mr. Smith during the fiscal years ended December 31, 2024 and 2023.
+Mr. Smith resigned as Chief Strategy Officer of the Company on September 1, 2024.